xdivla/website-monitor/README.md

-# Python3 Website Monitor
+# Python3 Endpoint/Website Monitor

-A simple website response time and response code monitor in python.
+A simple endpoint response time, response code and SSL certificate expiry monitor in Python.
 The monitor exposes prometheus metrics on port 8888 with the help of the prometheus_client library

-### Name of the prometheus metrics:
+### Name of the prometheus metrics with 'site' label:

-website_monitor_response_time
+endpoint_monitor_response_time

-website_monitor_response_code
+endpoint_monitor_response_code

-### Docker image:
+endpoint_monitor_response_status

-divla/website-monitor
+endpoint_monitor_ssl_cert_expiry

 ## Features